Cade Horton: College career

 Horton tore the ulnar collateral ligament in his pitching elbow prior to the start of his freshman season (2021), requiring him to undergo Tommy John surgery and redshirt the year.
 He then began his redshirt freshman season playing third base and occasionally pitching in relief while he was still recovering from his elbow surgery.
 Horton was later moved to the Sooners' starting rotation.
 He reached the 2022 Men's College World Series with the Sooners, where he started in two games.
 In the MCWS Finals game versus Ole Miss he registered a career high 13 strikeouts in 7.1 innings.

 Professional career

-Draft and minor leagues (2022–2025)
+Minor leagues (2022–2025)

 Horton was selected in the first round with the seventh overall selection by the Chicago Cubs of the 2022 Major League Baseball draft.
 He signed with the team for $4.45 million.
-Horton started the year at Triple-A Iowa as the top pitching prospect on the team.
-He went 2-1 with a 1.24 ERA in six starts.